IowaDave/avr-dx/_posts/2024-05-06-evsys-blinking-without-thinking.md

 ### What Does That Code Do?

-Putting pin PD7 into INPUT mode configures it to sense a voltage without accepting any current.
+The program puts pin PD7 into INPUT mode, configuring it to sense a voltage without accepting any current.

+How does the program determine which pin handles the output?
+By routing the signal to the EVOUTA "event user".

-Table **3.1 I/O Multiplexing** on page 14 of the datasheet identifies EVOUTA as one of the alternative roles that pin PA2 can perform.
-Activating the Event channel and routing its signal to EVOUTA automatically puts PA2 into OUTPUT mode and places the Event System channel in control of it, superseding the pin's default role of general purpose input-output.
+**Table 3.1 I/O Multiplexing** on page 14 of the datasheet identifies EVOUTA as one of the alternative roles that pin PA2 can perform.

+By activating the Event channel and routing its signal to EVOUTA, the program automatically puts PA2 into OUTPUT mode and places the Event System channel in control of it, superseding the pin's default role as a general purpose input-output.

 The CPU plays no further role after executing the three instructions.
 However, and this is important, the *microcontroller* remains involved.
 When the hardware senses HIGH voltage (with no current) on pin PD7, *the hardware* automatically energizes and sources current out through pin PA2.

 In other words, at the risk of becoming tedious, this program *gives the same result* as one in which code monitors the input pin and activates the output pin &mdash; but without the code.

-### Oh.
-How.
-Sweet.
-Another Blinkin' LED...
-Big Deal, Right?
+### Beyond the LED

-Yes, *right*, actually big.
-Consider that a microcontroller able to turn on an LED can also actuate a circuit that turns on all the lights in a room, or lights up a building, or starts a motor, or brings a whole power plant online, or you-name-it, at the mere touch of a low-voltage switch, while using so little current that even its CPU is not running.
+A microcontroller able to turn on an LED can also actuate a circuit that turns on all the lights in a room, or lights up a building, or starts a motor, or brings a whole power plant online, or you-name-it.
+Most readers probably knew that much already.
+Now imagine the Event System doing it with no code.

-And that's imagining only what can be sent out through an external pin.
 What about signals coming in?
-For example, the Event System can trigger a timer on an event, start and stop it like a stopwatch, even while the rest of the system including the CPU remains idle, consuming no current, deeply asleep.
+The Event System can trigger internal actions also.
+To give just one example, a timer/counter can activate on an event, like a stopwatch, even while the rest of the system including the CPU remains idle, consuming minimal current.

 The Event System is described on pages 145-153 of the datasheet.
-Spend some time perusing the list of Event Generators, the peripherals that can send events.
-It includes the timers, I/O pins, serial communications and analog interfaces, and, something still unfamiliar to me, the custom logic look-up tables (LUTs).
+The list of Event Generators, the peripherals that can send events, includes the timers, I/O pins, serial communications and analog interfaces, and, something still unfamiliar to me, the custom logic look-up tables (LUTs).

-Look also at the list of Event Users, the peripherals that can act upon receiving events: measuring time, counting them, evaluating analog voltage, actuating external pins as this article demonstrates, and those LUTs again.
+Look also at the list of Event Users, the peripherals that can act upon receiving events: counting them, measuring time, quantifying an analog voltage, actuating external pins as this article demonstrates, and engaging those mysterious LUTs again.

 Parents urge children to think before they act.
-Yet in microcontrollers, a capacity for action without a need to crunch some code can be a good thing.
+Yet in microcontrollers, a capacity for action without a need to crunch some code might prove useful.

 ### How To Blink Without Thinking